Impact

 Risk and Exploitability

 The vulnerability is exploitable without authentication, as the attack relies solely on submitting a crafted upload filename to a vulnerable endpoint.
 Based on the description, it is inferred that the endpoint is reachable over the network, typically via HTTPS or HTTP.
-The lack of an assigned CVSS or EPSS score means the exact severity cannot be quantified, but the simplicity of the path‑traversal and the ability to write arbitrary files indicate a high potential for exploitation.
+The CVSS score of 9.1 indicates high severity, and the EPSS score is not available, but the simplicity of the path‑traversal and the ability to write arbitrary files indicate a high potential for exploitation.
 The vulnerability is not listed in the CISA KEV catalog.

 OpenCVE Enrichment